A const builder pattern in Rust

 const

 nah, same error.
-Note that the error also percolates to D
+Note that the error also percolates to D, then TIMEOUT if we define N.

 - No errors please